TODDINGTON

 Wednesday 27 September 1916.
 Born Islington, Middx.
 Lived &

 enlisted Toddington.
-Commemorated: Connaught Cemetery, Thiepval,
+Buried in Connaught Cemetery, Thiepval, Somme,

-Somme, France.
+France.
 Ref.
 I.B.23.
 See also Toddington Church

 See also Sundon